Plinko Audit · YEET-PLI

 The verified review relies on cross-validation between brand-published Yeet documentation, HMAC-SHA256 replay reproduction, the Anjouan iGaming public registry, and independent cataloguing.
 None of these sources sponsor casino-originals.com.

-• The Bitcoin.com gambling registry catalogues operator originals across the audit set.
+• The Bitcoin.com gambling registry catalogues operator originals across operator coverage.

 • The Anjouan iGaming public registry confirms Yeet's ALSI-20251036-F12 license.